 Search engines put the text of your page into a database.
 When a site viewer conducts a search, the database is queried to identify all the pages that include those words on the page and/or in the links pointing to that page.

 Once pages have been identified, search engines order the results according to relevance.
 Relevance can be determined based on dozens and dozens of criteria, such as keyword prominence (how often your keywords appear on a page, and where they appear).

-New York University is a global network university with portal campuses and academic centers all over the world.
-Be mindful when writing that your audience is to address to the inside, knowing the outside is viewing.
+New York University is a global university.
+Writing on the website should address to the university community while knowing that the outside is viewing.
 Prospective students do not want to read marketing spin, and they consistently ignore content specifically aimed at them.
 Instead, they seek content that is addressed at our current students in the hopes they find out "what it’s really like."
-Thus, we endeavor to put our best content forward to our current students, knowing that there is a dual aim of prospectives also viewing it.
+Thus, we endeavor to put our best content forward to our current students while keeping the writing accessible for prospective students.